-- On-base military members and their families (including children) who used the water from the water supply wells for household purposes, including drinking, cooking, showering, and laundering. - On-base employees who may have ingested contaminated water while at work, but likely did not shower or bathe in it. - Off-base residents who live in nearby properties, who may have used water from a contaminated supply well for household purposes such as drinking, cooking, showering and laundering.
+On-base military members and their families (including children) who used the water from the water supply wells for household purposes, including drinking, cooking, showering, and laundering.

-2 According to the 2001 report, nearly all of the areas now receive their drinking water from municipal sources.
+1 According to the 2001 report, nearly all of the areas now receive their drinking water from municipal sources.
 ATSDR did not confirm nor check the status of this information as part of this re-evaluation.